 Bitcoin isn’t the only cryptocurrency that can be mined.
 Any blockchain network using proof of work will need miners.
 Other cryptocurrencies to mine include:

-How to mine Ethereum, Dogecoin and other alt coins
+How to mine Litecoin, Dogecoin and other alt coins

 - A GPU or ASIC rig in most instances.
 This isn't always the case as you can mine less intensive coins like DOGE with less powerful PCs.